Craft Room / Study

 Before with computer desk and chair

 The chest of drawers and small bedside we already had and gave them a new lease of life by replacing the handles with the ones that were on the master bedroom wardrobe we ripped out.
-Now they look pretty shabby chic and are the perfect size to hold all my card making supplies which means I can actually find stuff when I need it now (so this is what it's like to be organised!)
+Now they look shabby chic and are the perfect size to hold all my crafty supplies which means I can actually find stuff when I need it now!

 Chest of drawers with revamed handles, used for crafty storage

-The baskets I'm using as a wrapping station were found at a church fair and a tackled with a can of yellow spray paint which is the colour theme I'm trying to bring into the room black, white, yellow - my favourite combo.
+The baskets I'm using as a wrapping station were found at a church fair and a tackled with a can of yellow spray paint.

 Baskets painted and turned into a wrapping station

-The filing cabinet I bought at an auction and because it's grey and behind the door it's not an eyesore and blends right in.
-Its so good having our paperwork all organised I can find what I need when I need it.
+The filing cabinet I bought at an Auction and because it's grey the same colour as the walls and behind the door it's not an eyesore and blends right in.
+It's so good having our paperwork all organised I can find what I need when I need it.

 Filing cabinet organisation

-I’ve wanted some wall decals for I don’t know how long and surprisingly they've been a bit hard to find here so I thought I'd have to resort to buying some online, so when I stumbled on these mirrored wall decals I couldn’t race to the till fast enough!
-It took Pete a bit of convincing before he let me stick them up and I had to pinkie swear I wouldn’t want to take them off ever!
+I’ve wanted some wall decals for I don’t know how long and surprisingly they've been a bit hard to find here in Perth and I thought I'd have to resort to buying some online, until I stumbled on these mirrored wall decals from Kmart.
+It took a bit of convincing before Mr P let me stick them up and I had to pinkie swear I wouldn’t want to take them off ... ever!
 I also have a bit of an obsession with birdcages and couldn't resist this wooden cage being hung up too.

 Wall decals going up